Skip to content

 png

-We can see that now the distribution is symmetric.
+The distribution is symmetric.
 Clearly, the distribution of a quantum walk on a circle depends on the initial condition for the coin.
-This is another example of the peculiar behavior of quantum walks, with respect to classical random walks.
+This is another example of the peculiar behavior of quantum walks compared to classical random walks.

 Example: 4D Hypercube with a Grover Coin

-Next, we consider an hypercube graph (see Figure 3).
-The quantum walk on a hypercube shows a completely different behavior compared to classical counterpart.
-One striking difference refers to the hitting time: the time it takes to reach node \(v\) starting from an initial node \(u\).
+Next, consider a hypercube graph (see Figure 3).
+The quantum walk on a hypercube shows completely different behavior compared to its classical counterpart.
+One striking difference refers to the hitting time, which is the time it takes to reach node \(v\) starting from an initial node \(u\).
 In particular, an interesting question is the hitting time between one corner of the hypercube "000..0" to the opposite one "111...1".
-In Ref.
-[2]) it was shown that the hitting time for the hypercube in quantum walks is exponentially faster than the analog quantity in classical random walks.
-The rigour definition of the "hitting time" in the quantum case is nontrivial, and different definitions are relevant.
-In this notebook we do not use the exact definition, but simply demonstrate a specific result, highlighting the result of Ref.
+Ref.
+[2]) shows that the hitting time for the hypercube in quantum walks is exponentially faster than the analog quantity in classical random walks.
+The rigorous definition of the "hitting time" in the quantum case is nontrivial, and different definitions are relevant.
+This notebook does not use the exact definition, but simply demonstrates a specific result, highlighting the result of Ref.
 [2].

 Figure 3.
 A graph for a random walk on a 3D hypercube.

-First, we define a model for quantum walk on a hypercube.
-Two nodes in the hypercube are connected to each other iff their Hamming distance is 1.
+Define a model for quantum walk on a hypercube.
+Two nodes in the hypercube are connected to each other if their Hamming distance is 1.
 Thus, a step along a hypercube is given by moving "1 Hamming distance away".
-For a \(d\)-dimentional hypercube, at each node there are \(d\) possible directions to move, each of them is given by applying a bit flip on one of the bits.
-In the quantum case, this is obtained by applying an X gate on on of the \(N\) qubit.
+For a \(d\)-dimensional hypercube, at each node there are \(d\) possible directions to move.
+Each of them is given by applying a bit flip on one of the bits.
+In the quantum case, this is obtained by applying an X gate on one of the \(N\) qubits.

 \[G = I-2 |\psi\rangle\langle\psi|,\]